Rajpratik71/linux-manPages/display.md

          -gamma value         level of gamma correction
-         -monochrome          transform image to black and white -negate              replace each pixel with its complementary color -normalize            transform image to span the full range of col‐ ors
-         -raise value         lighten/darken image  edges  to  create  a  3-D effect
-         -resample geometry   change the resolution of an image -resize geometry     resize the image
+         -monochrome          transform image to black and white -negate              replace each pixel with its complementary color -normalize           transform image to span the full range of colors -raise value         lighten/darken image edges to create a 3-D effect -resample geometry   change the resolution of an image -resize geometry     resize the image
          -roll geometry       roll an image vertically or horizontally